-At the same time, the academic achievement gap between children from high- and low-income families has widened considerably-by about 40%-in the last several decades (Reardon, 2011).
-Reardon argues that because the gap does not appear to grow during the schooling years, the reasons for its increase must be found in trends over time in the size of achievement gaps at kindergarten entry.
+At the same time, the academic achievement gap between children from high- and low-income families widened considerably-by about 40%-between cohorts born in the 1970s and the 1990s (Reardon, 2011).
+Reardon argues that because the income achievement gap does not appear to grow during the schooling years, the reasons for its increase must be found in trends over time in the size of achievement gaps at kindergarten entry.
 It is unclear if the income achievement gap at kindergarten entry has changed in the last decade, however.
 The most recent cohorts in Reardon's data were born in 1992/93 and 2001 (entering kindergarten in 1998 and 2006/07, respectively).
-The sampling design for these two cohorts were not strictly comparable, however, making estimation of the trend in the income achievement gap difficult.
-Newly available data, however, provide a nationally-representative sample from the kindergarten class of 2010 (who were mostly born in 2004/05) that is quite comparable to the sample 1998 kindergarten sample.
+The sampling design for these two cohorts were not strictly comparable, however, making estimation of the trend in the income achievement gap for cohorts born after the early 1990s difficult.
+Newly available data, however, provide a nationally-representative sample from the kindergarten class of 2010 (who were mostly born in 2004/05) that is quite comparable to the 1998 kindergarten sample.
 These data will provide information on whether the income achievement gap has continued to grow in recent cohorts.